vannyn/gatsby/docs/blog/2019-11-14-announcing-gatsby-cloud/index.md

 We're tackling this problem in our Gatsby Cloud Builds service through two strategies that take advantage of the special nature of cloud computing.

 - Parallelizing CPU/IO/Network bound tasks across cloud functions e.g., image processing
-- Heavily caching build artifacts so incremental builds are much much faster
+- Heavily caching build artifacts so incremental builds are much, much faster

 I explicitly designed Gatsby so the build process could be decomposed and run many times faster in a cloud environment.
 All Gatsby site & plugin code will run the exact same way in Cloud Builds as they run locally—just now heavily parallelized and cached.